gadmm/RFCs/rfcs/interop.md

 ## Challenge 3: synchronisation

-Thanks to the rule 2. and the decision of never giving back address space to the OS, the address space map is monotonous: entries start with value Unknown and may become Reserved or Tainted at some point, and then no longer change.

-Tainting virtual spaces containing known out-of-heap pointers has a further interesting consequence: any read to the virtual space table sets the value: if the query for some pointer reads Unknown, one can immediately set it to Tainted.
-Thus any synchronisation needs to happen at most once per entry and per domain, and does not need subtle tricks.
+As we explained, when a query to the address space map gives Unknown, then we know we have an out-of-heap pointer, and we set it the entry to Tainted.
+Thus, tainting virtual spaces has a further interesting
+consequence: the value of the entry is permanently set to Reserved or Tainted as early as after the first query against the address space map.
+This gives a simple synchronisation strategy in multicore.

+We give each domain a local map that caches the global map.
+Then, following the same principle as before, each entry of the domain-local map becomes permanently set to Reserved or Tainted after the first query.
+If the first query yields Unknown in the local map, this time one synchronises with the global map.
+If it is Unknown in the global map, then it is permanently set to Tainted globally.
+Thus any synchronisation when querying the map needs to happen at most once per entry and per domain.

+Furthermore, when extending the reserved space during an allocation, one needs to be able to atomically compare and set several adjacent entries.
+One then can use a mutex, since it only competes with (other extensions of the reserved space and) queries of Unknown entries in the global table, which happen at most 2^N times globally.

 ## Challenge 4: malloc for multicore